titu1994/Neural-Style-Transfer/README.md

 INetwork implements and focuses on certain improvements suggested in <a href="http://arxiv.org/abs/1605.04603">Improving the Neural Algorithm of Artistic Style</a>.

-Both networks allow for preserving original color space of the content image, as described in the paper <a href="http://arxiv.org/abs/1606.05897">Preserving Color in Neural Artistic Style Transfer</a>.

 Uses the VGG-16 model as described in the Keras example below : https://github.com/fchollet/keras/blob/master/examples/neural_style_transfer.py